 The residential growth share requirement has been changed from the ratio under the 2004 rules, one lower income unit per eight market units (11%), to one lower income unit per four market units (20%) under the proposed rules.
 The nonresidential growth share requirement has been changed from one lower income unit per 25 new jobs to 1 lower income unit per 16 jobs.
 COAH has also proposed to increase the ratios which must be used to project the number of jobs per thousand square feet for many non-residential use groups.
-For example, retail uses have increased from one job to 1.7 jobs per thousand square feet; storage uses have increased from .2 to 1.5 jobs per thousand square feet: and hotels and motels have increased from .8 to 1.7 jobs per thousand square feet.
-Thus, there is a double impact on many nonresidential uses: the number of jobs per thousand square feet has increased and the number of jobs generating the requirement for one affordable housing unit has decreased.
+For example, retail uses have increased from one job to 1.7 jobs per thousand square feet; storage uses have increased from .2 to 1.5 jobs per thousand square feet; and hotels and motels have increased from .8 to 1.7 jobs per thousand square feet has increased and the number of jobs generating the requirement for one affordable housing unit has decreased.
 The impact can be illustrated by considering a 100,000 square foot shopping center.
 This use would have generated a requirement for 4 affordable housing units under the 2004 methodology.
 Under the proposed rules, it will generate a requirement for 11 affordable housing units.
 If the housing units are not constructed on-site, the in-lieu fee (under the proposed rules) would increase from \$583,612.00 to \$1,604,933.00.